saleor/saleor.io-learn/setup/graphql-code-generator.md

   path: /setup/typescript-path-aliases/
 ---

 [GraphQL Code Generator](https://www.graphql-code-generator.com/) is a command-line tool that generates TypeScript typings along with helpers such as React Hooks from a GraphQL schema.
-This way we can not only have on the client the TypeScript types that corresponds to the GraphQL ones from the Saleor API, but we can also automate the process of transforming the GraphQL statement definitions (queries, mutations) into ready-to-execute code pieces provided as React Hooks.
+With this approach, we not only have the TypeScript types on the client that corresponds to the GraphQL ones from the Saleor API, but we also automate the process of transforming the GraphQL statement definitions (queries, mutations) into ready-to-execute code pieces provided as React Hooks.

 GraphQL Code Generator will automatically generate types representing all *the commerce notions* available in the Saleor API.
-It connects to a GraphQL endpoint and locates the API schema to execute the proess of generating corresponding TypeScript types.
+It connects to a GraphQL endpoint and locates the API schema to execute the process of generating the corresponding TypeScript types.

 ## Configure GraphQL Code Generator